Roger A. Fairfax, Jr.

 Washington, District Of Columbia 20052

-Fairfax has advised local, state, and national government officials and candidates on criminal justice policy and recently worked on criminal justice reform as a Senior Legislative Fellow with the U.S. Senate Judiciary Committee's Subcommittee on Crime and Terrorism and as a Senior Fellow at Harvard Law School’s Charles Hamilton Houston Institute.
-He has engaged in expert consultation and pro bono representation in a number of grand jury, trial, and appellate matters in state, federal, and foreign courts, and is admitted to practice in the District of Columbia, Massachusetts, Maryland, and a variety of federal trial and appellate courts, including the United States Supreme Court.
+Professor Fairfax has engaged in expert consultation and pro bono representation in a number of grand jury, trial, and appellate matters in state, federal, and foreign courts, and is admitted to practice in the District of Columbia, Massachusetts, Maryland, and a variety of federal trial and appellate courts, including the United States Supreme Court.

-Fairfax graduated with honors from Harvard College, the University of London, and Harvard Law School, where he served as commentaries chair of the Harvard Law Review and was awarded the Heyman Fellowship for Government Service.
+Professor Fairfax graduated with honors from Harvard College, the University of London, and Harvard Law School, where he served as an editor of the Harvard Law Review and was awarded the Heyman Fellowship for Government Service.
 Professor Fairfax clerked for Judge Patti B. Saris of the U.S. District Court for the District of Massachusetts and for Judge Judith W. Rogers of the U.S. Court of Appeals for the District of Columbia Circuit.

-Professor Fairfax is a member of the Edward Bennett Williams Inn of Court, a Fellow of the American Bar Foundation, and an elected member of the American Law Institute.
+Professor Fairfax is a barrister of the Edward Bennett Williams Inn of Court, a Fellow of the American Bar Foundation, and an elected member of the American Law Institute.

 BA, JD, Harvard University; MA, University of London